Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbac-brukerstart-here.md

 ### If you are starting with raw Bruker data, use this flow chart to prepare your files for analysis or deposition.
-*Click on a step for links to the required tools/pages.*
+**Click on the flow chart boxes for links to the required tools/pages.*

 <div align="center">